Shimin233/Python100days/Day3/Improve our game.md

 Each time the guess is different from the `secret`, it enters the `if...else` that tells the guess is too large or small, then allows another guess; afterwards, again go through the cycles A and B. Thus the `while` cycle should contain the sequence of the cycles A and B inside.

 But in the case of the first guess being correct, we can choose not to enter the `while` cycle at all; thus I add one more `if...else` in the beginning, called cycle A'.
+The cycle A' is used to decide whether to enter the while cycle, i.e. the re-guessing cycle.

 ```Python
 import random    #import the random module before